mgol/grunt-ng-annotate/README.md

 grunt.loadNpmTasks('grunt-ng-annotate');
 ```

-After executing `grunt ngAnnotate`, you'll get file `a.js` annotated and saved under the same name, file `b.js`
-annotated and saved as `c.js` and files `d.js` and `e.js` concatenated, annotated and saved as `f.js`.
-Annotations
-will be saved using single quotes.
+After executing `grunt ngAnnotate`, you'll get file `a.js` annotated and saved under the same name, file `b.js` annotated and saved as `c.js` and files `d.js` and `e.js` concatenated, annotated and saved as `f.js`.
+Annotations will be saved using single quotes.

 An annotated version of the `f.js` file will be saved as `f.annotated.js` and an annotated version of the `g.js` file will be saved as `g.js-annotated`.

+## Supported Node.js versions
+This project aims to support all Node.js LTS versions in the "active" phase (see [LTS README](https://github.com/nodejs/LTS/blob/master/README.md) for more details) as well as the latest stable Node.js.
+Today that means Node.js 0.12 & 4.x.

+Because of the popularity of this package and Node.js 0.10, this version is temporarily supported as well (for now).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed
+Add unit tests for any new or changed functionality.
-functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
 Copyright (c) 2014 Michał Gołębiowski.
 Licensed under the MIT license.